rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 With my new superpower I could now change things.
 And so I did.
 And something broke.
 And so I patched it.
 And something broke.

-Under pressure to fix bugs, I made changes without first covering the system in tests,  and I suffered for it.
+Under pressure to fix bugs, I made changes without first covering the system in tests[^QIO],  and I suffered for it.

-So I paused all code changes and set about covering the most common usage scenarios with tests.
+So I paused all code changes and set about testing the most common usage scenarios.

-I scripted a bot to replicate these scenarios by clicking through a browser via `Selenium` & setup an automated test "runner" to run these tests before any code change could be accepted via `GitHub Actions`[^PUD].
+I scripted a bot to replicate these scenarios by clicking through a browser via `Selenium`, and I automated running this bot automatically before any code change could be accepted via `GitHub Actions`[^PUD] which thanks to the `Docker`[^KAA] work was relatively straightforward.

 [^PUD]: `GitHub Actions` lets you define a configuration file which specifies actions (`bash` commands) to run in scenarios like "on receiving proposals for code changes"

 I was now somewhat happier to make changes to the web application.

 I was still scared, however, to touch the data pipeline - the `Python` glue that transformed raw data into useful file outputs.
-I was scared because I couldn't easily test it.
-I couldn't be sure that my changes wouldn't break things.
+I was scared because I couldn't easily test it so I couldn't be sure that my changes wouldn't break things.
 Why?

-The web application depended on a database.
-To test it,  one has to replace the database with a "test" database & write to the "test" database all data that is required for a particular thing to work before testing it.
-This is "okay" to do & well documented since it's standard practice.
+This web application depends on a database, so before testing a particular thing one has to -

+- Replace the database with a "test" database
+- Write to the "test" database all data that is required for the thing to work

+This is "okay" to do & well documented online since it's standard practice.

 The pipeline, however, depended on two different databases (`MySQL` & `Microsoft SQL Server`) on two different servers and on "cache"[^ROL] files -